alexbofa/ebsynth_utility/README.md

 #### Stage 5
 There is nothing to configure.
 .ebs file will be generated.

-#### Stage 6
 Run the .ebs file.
 I wouldn't change the settings, but you could adjust the .ebs settings.

-#### Stage 7
+#### Stage 6
 Finally, output the video.
 In my case, the entire process from 1 to 7 took about 30 minutes.